-- Steps of the proposed transition, including sequencing and scheduling. - The duration and extent of any interruption of any part of the Registry Function. - Contingency plans in the event any part of the proposed transition does not proceed as planned. - The effect of the transition on (a) .NET registrants and registrars, (b) Internet users seeking to resolve .NET domain names, (c) performance of registration system, if any, and (d) performance of resolution system, if any. - The specifics of cooperation required from VeriSign, Inc. - Any relevant experience of the applicant and the contracted service parties identified above in performing similar transitions. - Any proposed criteria for the evaluation of the success of the transition.
+- Steps of the proposed transition, including sequencing and scheduling. - The duration and extent of any interruption of any part of the Registry Function. - If a thick registry model is intended, the steps for moving from the current thin registry model to a thick registry model. - Contingency plans in the event any part of the proposed transition does not proceed as planned. - The effect of the transition on (a) .NET registrants and registrars, (b) Internet users seeking to resolve .NET domain names, (c) performance of registration system, if any, and (d) performance of resolution system, if any. - The specifics of cooperation required from VeriSign, Inc. - Any relevant experience of the applicant and the contracted service parties identified above in performing similar transitions. - Any proposed criteria for the evaluation of the success of the transition.